 She bought a pickup truck in her own name and was paying instalments of Bt11,000 a month but he used the truck for his beer business.
 He would also steal money from her to fund the drinking sessions with his friends.

-After one beating he ran off, taking her pickup truck and money with him.
-She told the police but they weren't really interested.
+After one occasion when he gave her a severe beating he ran off, taking her pickup truck and money with him.
+She told the police but they weren't interested.
 She fled for her own safety (she had two children to take care of) and was left with some serious financial difficulties.

 The girl I really wanted to marry had an abusive boyfriend who didn't see her often.
 Despite leaving her alone for weeks on end, he would get furious if she left her house to meet friends.
 She was terrified of him and too afraid to leave because he would tum raay (do bad things).
 With this sector of Thai men, bullying and physically abusing girls is common.

-The second thing that changed my attitudes towards Thai men (and no single thing has changed my opinion about Thai men more than this) was when I started driving regularly in Thailand.
+If you drive regularly in Thailand you will also see the true nature of thai men.
 As I've said elsewhere, Thailand is the 6th most dangerous country in the world for road accidents, surpassing many countries that have far bigger populations.

 Why are there so many problems with Thai men?
 Here's my theory.

-When I lived in a rented house there were young boys living next door to, and opposite, our house.
+When I lived in a rented house there were young boys living close to our house.
 During their play sessions in the street I observed them urinating all over the place.
 It was disgusting.

 I spoke to my wife and also to the boys' parents about this.
 Their reaction was to laugh and tell me, "They are boys."
 I asked if it would be acceptable for young girls to do this.
 "Of course not."
 They looked disgusted at my question.

-When boys are very young their parents allow them to do whatever.
+When boys are very young their parents allow them to do whatever they want.
 In their teenage years there is no discipline at school and they continue in the same way.
-When they grow up and get cars and motorbikes they can do what they want on the roads because there is virtually no law enforcement on Thai roads.
+When they grow up and get cars and motorbikes they can do what they want on the roads because there is no law enforcement on Thai roads.

 Return to top of page